 ADHD, Autism, and Neurodivergent Therapy in Athens, GA

-Who I work with: I work with neurodivergent clients including those with ADHD and autism, PDA profiles, and sensory differences.
+Who I work with: I work with neurodivergent clients, including those with ADHD and autism, PDA profiles, and sensory differences.
 A big part of my work is helping people untangle what is trauma-induced versus what is authentically how their brain is wired, because those are very different and need to be treated differently.
 Some clients arrive with an existing diagnosis.
 Others are just beginning to explore whether neurodivergence might explain a lifetime of feeling different.

 OCD, Phobias, and Eating Disorders in Athens, GA